RTMAAI/CO600-Musical-Analysis/README.md

 ### Why Use This Library

-For example, imagine you were writing a video game which had a beautiful soundtrack, but you felt like the soundtrack doesn't match the gameplay.
+Imagine you were writing a video game which had a beautiful soundtrack, but you felt like the soundtrack doesn't match the gameplay.

 You could use our library to analyse the soundtrack, listening to the BPM, speeding up enemy movement based on the current average.